oraichain/wasmd/streaming/README.md

 This section provides a basic guideline to enable Oraichain Indexer with fast tx searching and Oraichain fast & real-time transaction streaming via RedPanda.

+## Build the latest binary

+Run: `make build` to build the latest binary, which will allow the streaming indexer to work well.

 ## Real-time streaming with RedPanda

 Start a simple RedPanda's set of brokers: